xcat2/xcat-core/docs/source/guides/admin-guides/basic_concepts/xcat_object/index.rst

           postscripts=syslog,remoteshell,syncfiles
           provmethod=rhels7.1-x86_64-install-compute

-    This is useful that define common attributes in **group object** so that new added node will inherits them automatically.
-Since the attributes are defined in the **group object**, it will make the change of attributes easier that you don't need to touch the individual nodes.
+    It is useful to define common attributes in **group object** so that newly added node will inherit them automatically.
+Since the attributes are defined in the **group object**, you don't need to touch the individual nodes attributes.

   * **Use Regular Expression to generate value for node attributes**

-    This is powerful feature in xCAT that you can generate individual attribute value from node name instead of sign them one by one.
+    This is powerful feature in xCAT that you can generate individual attribute value from node name instead of assigning them one by one.
 Refer to :doc:`Use Regular Expression in xCAT Database Table <../xcat_db/regexp_db>`.

 * **osimage Object**